top of page

 176392717_10158599981475353_3555331753495817447_n.jpg

-WORD.PLAY - focuses on literacy through music.
-After many lockdowns, we were finally able to realise several regional NSW school performances in April 2021, primarily in Uralla, Armidale & Rocky River.
+WORD.PLAY - After many lockdowns, we were finally able to realise several regional NSW school performances in April 2021, primarily in Uralla, Armidale & Rocky River.
 The students & teachers were enthusiastic, joyful & brimming with ideas.
 It was a pleasure to visit both tiny rural and larger regional schools.
 Children's literature is brought to life as an almost cinematic concert experience for kids of all ages as part of Word.Play.
-Live dramatised narration, music (composed & improvised), projected jigsaw illustrations & imagery all combine into an experience for the senses.
+Live dramatised narration, music (composed & improvised), projected jigsaw illustrations & film imagery combine in a complete experience for the students' senses.

 Thank you to St. Joseph's Primary School Uralla, Rocky River Public School, Armidale City Public School & Drummond Memorial Public School.
 Our sincere thanks also to Regional Arts NSW & their Quick Response Grants for their generous support of this project.